malcomwu/make-lexer-class/README.md

   if (counter < min) lexer.error(message)
   ```
   This logic can also be used to prevent from an endless-loop during the development.

+## Note

+This library is a spin-off of the https://github.com/malcomwu/musje;
+a sheet music and musical processing library in numbered musical notation.